MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-ssl-certificate.md

 # Create an SSL certificate

-This article describes how to generate and install Secure Sockets Layer (SSL) certificates for PowerBI visuals.
+This article describes how to generate and install Secure Sockets Layer (SSL) certificates for Power BI visuals.

-For the following Windows, Mac OS X, and Linux procedures, you must have the Power BI Visual Tools **pbiviz** package installed.
+For the following Windows, macOS X, and Linux procedures, you must have the Power BI Visual Tools **pbiviz** package installed.
 For more information, see [Set up the developer environment](https://docs.microsoft.com/power-bi/developer/visuals/custom-visual-develop-tutorial#setting-up-the-developer-environment).

 ## Create a certificate on Windows